cameronDz/roll-call-application/README.md

 Below are a list of wish list items for updates to the application.

 - [ ] Graphical display of Event Guest check in traffic for a given day
-- [ ] Paginated list of checked in guests with grid size set in System variables
+- [ ] Implement a search bar in check in page
 - [ ] Page that randomly cycles through a selected number of guests and lands on one

 ## Change Log